 Welcome to Helpers Of Our Farm (or HOOF for short)!
 We are a nonprofit that strives to dig into the roots of our community by providing hands on learning experiences that connect people to learning through farm animals and our environment.
-The animals of HOOF play a very special role in our education of kindness, science, and animal husbandry as many of them are rescued, adopted, or re-homed with HOOF.
-Greenlands Farm, the farmland that houses HOOF’s Educational Farm Animal Sanctuary is unique in that it is a sustainable homestead farm where we extend our education to sustainable practices that can me taken home with our guests to apply to their life and others to influence choices for the future of our environment.
+The animals of HOOF play a very special role in our education of kindness, science, and animal welfare where they are used in our educational and therapeutic programs.
+Greenlands Farm, the farmland that houses HOOF’s Educational & Therapeutic Farm Programs is unique in that it is a sustainable homestead farm where we extend our education to sustainable practices that can be taken home with our guests to apply to their life and others to influence choices for the future of our environment.

 We aim to make an impact that will change the lives of those we teach and change the lives of animals and the course of the health of our environment.
 Our hearts beat strong at HOOF for our goals!

 Helpers Of Our Farm (HOOF) is a 501(c)3 nonprofit organization centered around farm programs that enrich the lives of the community with hands on learning and therapeutic experiences.
 HOOF’s mission is to provide intriguing educational programs and therapeutic programs through farm animals.
 With the help of these animals and Greenlands Farm, where HOOF is located, HOOF teaches homesteading skills, environmental science, animal science, and animal welfare.
 HOOF’s hope is to create a better world for animals and the environment through knowledge.
 HOOF is a platform for the community to learn, grow, and volunteer.